 Your first line of defense against pricey textbooks is to look for used editions.
-You can find them at your campus bookstore, second-hand bookstores like Half Price Books, and websites like eBay.
+You can find them at your campus bookstore, second-hand bookstores like Half Price Books and websites like eBay.
 Just make sure you’re buying the exact edition required for your course, and make sure you look out for descriptions that specify the textbook is in decent condition.
 Nothing is worse than ordering anything, regardless of price, and having it arrive damaged or broken.

-Websites such as Chegg and Amazon allow you to rent textbooks, potentially saving you a tidy some compared to buying them.
+Websites such as Chegg and Amazon allow you to rent textbooks, potentially saving you a tidy sum compared to buying them.
 Some campus bookstores also now give you the option of renting your textbooks for a fraction of the price of buying, provided that you return them in good condition.
 Textbook renting is a popular option these days because most students know they won't get any use once their course is over.
 But if you end up wanting to keep one of your textbooks that proved particularly helpful, you can still buy it later, usually subtracting what you already paid to rent from the total cost.

-Many textbooks are now available in electronic versions, which can save you some money as well as some space in your backpack.
-Chegg, Amazon, and other sites let you buy or rent electronic textbooks and read them on the device of your choice.
+Many textbooks are now available as electronic versions, which can save you some money as well as space in your backpack.
+Chegg and Amazon let you buy or rent electronic textbooks and read them on the device of your choice.
 Worried about highlighting and making notes?
-Many e-textbooks let you highlight the text with different colors, display your notes, and even filter important concepts to help simplify studying.
-However, as great as e-textbooks can be, it’s worth noting that they aren’t always cheaper, so it’s important to crunch the numbers before you decide which version to buy.
+Many eTextbooks let you highlight the text with different colors, display your notes, and even filter important concepts to simplify studying.
+However, as great as eTextbooks can be, it’s worth noting that they aren’t always cheaper, so it’s important to crunch the numbers before you decide which version to buy.

 Which textbook option is best?